 Double Layer: Application of asphalt roofing in such a way that the overlapped portion is at least 2” wider than the exposed portion, resulting in two layers of roofing material over the deck.

 Downspout: A pipe for draining water from roof gutters.
-Also referred to as a leader.
+Also called a leader.

-Drip Edge: A corrosion-resistant, non-staining material used along the eaves and rakes to allow water run-off to drip clear of underlying construction.
+Drip Edge Flashing: A corrosion-resistant, non-staining material used along the eaves and rakes to allow water runoff and avoid water damage.
+Often required by building code.

 E